18F/identity-terraform/git2s3_artifacts/README.md

+## PLEASE NOTE: The original `git2s3` Quick Start templates/repos/etc. have been deprecated, so new deployments of this module may no longer work as of December 2024.
+We recommend migrating from this module to [the `git2s3_sync` module](https://github.com/18F/identity-terraform/tree/main/git2s3_sync), also found within this repo, which builds all resources within via Terraform (instead of CloudFormation) and no longer relies on the now-deprecated Quick Start code/sources.

 # `git2s3_artifacts`

 This Terraform module is a wrapper around the ["Git webhooks on the AWS Cloud" Quick Start Deployment](https://aws-quickstart.github.io/quickstart-git2s3/), a CloudFormation stack, here used as the resource `aws_cloudformation_stack.git2s3`.
 The Stack builds the necessary architecture -- an API gateway, Lambda function, S3 buckets, etc. -- for `git push` operations to trigger a retrieval, zip, and S3 upload of a given third-party repository.